d1opensource/fairlight/README.md

 **ApiCacheMissError**

 When making an Api request with `fetchPolicy: 'cache-only'`, and a cache value does not exist, an `ApiCacheMissError` will be thrown.
-While you _could_ handle this error by re-fetching over the network, you could simply just use `fetchPolicy: 'cache-and-fetch'` instead.
+In cases where you want to handle this error by re-fetching over the network, you could just use `fetchPolicy: 'cache-first'` which will make the fetch for you.

 ### Typescript